Retrieve content items

 Content item security

 Content items can be secured to allow access only for authenticated users.
-You can filter out secured content items during retrieval by passing the appropriate bool value to the IncludeSecuredItems
+By default, the IContentRetriever doesn’t include secured content items in the query results.
+You can change this behavior by setting the IncludeSecuredItems property of the RetrieveContentParameters object to true.

 // Services obtained via dependency injection